-Each annual equity retainer provided to our non-employee directors has a total grant value of \$170,000, with \$115,000 of the retainer in the form of RSUs and \$55,000 of the retainer in the form of nonqualified stock options, subject to our directors' right to elect to receive only stock options.
-All awards representing our non-employee directors' equity retainer for fiscal 2021 vest on the earliest of the date of our 2022 annual meeting of stockholders, the first anniversary of the grant date, a change in control of LendingTree and the director's death or disability.
+Each director received an annual equity retainer grant of 4,000 RSUs in 2023.
+The 2023 annual equity retainer grants will vest on the earliest of: the date of our 2024 annual meeting of stockholders, the first anniversary of the grant date, a change in control of LendingTree, and the director's death or disability.

-Our non-employee directors can elect to defer portions of their compensation from Board services pursuant to our nonqualified deferred compensation plan, which permits payment of portions of the directors' cash or equity compensation until a specified time in the future.
+In addition, our non-employee directors may elect to defer portions of their compensation from Board services pursuant to our nonqualified deferred compensation plan, which permits payment of portions of the directors' cash or equity compensation until a specified time in the future.

 Each of our non-employee director's total compensation in any calendar year is subject to a limit of \$640,000, with the value of any equity-based compensation based on the aggregate grant date fair market value of the underlying awards.
 Any compensation that is deferred will be counted toward this total compensation limit in the calendar year in which the compensation is vested, and not in any later calendar year when it is paid to the non-employee director.